yugabyte/yugabyte-db/docs/content/preview/drivers-orms/nodejs/yugabyte-node-driver.md

 </ul>

-The [YugabyteDB node-postgres smart driver](https://github.com/yugabyte/node-postgres) is a distributed Node.js driver for [YSQL](../../../api/ysql/), built on the [PostgreSQL node-postgres driver](https://github.com/brianc/node-postgres).
-Although the upstream PostgreSQL node-postgres driver works with YugabyteDB, the YugabyteDB driver is cluster-aware and topology-aware, and eliminates the need for external load balancers.
+The [YugabyteDB node-postgres smart driver](https://github.com/yugabyte/node-postgres) is a distributed Node.js driver for [YSQL](../../../api/ysql/), built on the [PostgreSQL node-postgres driver](https://github.com/brianc/node-postgres), with additional [connection load balancing](../../smart-drivers/) features.

 ## CRUD operations

-Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps in [Build an Application](../../../develop/build-apps/nodejs/ysql-pg/) in the Quick start section.
+Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps in [Build an Application](../../../develop/build-apps/nodejs/ysql-pg/).

 The following sections break down the example to demonstrate how to perform common tasks required for Node.js application development using the YugabyteDB node-postgres smart driver.